kpsdev1/Treats-Sweet-Shop/README.md

 ### Add Review Page
 - At the top of the page is a centered H2 heading that says **Write a Review** with a horizontal line above and below it.
 - Then there is the form below it with the field of **Title**, **Body**, and the **Rating** which is a drop down whith choices from 1 - 5.
-- At the bottom right there is a yellow **Cancel** button that when clciked will bring the user back to the review page, beside this there is a green**Submit** button that once clciked will submit the form and bring the user back to the reviews page where they will see their freshly posted review.
+- At the bottom right there is a yellow **Cancel** button that when clicked will bring the user back to the review page, beside this there is a green **Submit** button that once clicked will submit the form and bring the user back to the reviews page where they will see their freshly posted review.

 ![Add Review Page](readme-docs/images/add-review.png)

 ### Edit Review Page
-- This is exactly like the **Add Review** page only the H2 heading at the top says **Edit Your Review** and has the form already prpoulated with their previous review so that they can edit it.
+- This is exactly like the **Add Review** page only the H2 heading at the top says **Edit Your Review** and has the form already prepoulated with their previous review so that they can edit it.

 ![Edit Review Page](readme-docs/images/edit-review.png)
 - - -

 ### Add Product Page
-- This page is only availabe to admins so that they can add a product to the site, on the topn of the page is a H2 heading that is centered and says **Add a Product** with a horizontal line above and below it.
+- This page is only availabe to admins so that they can add a product to the site, on the top of the page is a H2 heading that is centered and says **Add a Product** with a horizontal line above and below it.
 - Below this we have the form with the first input **category** being a drop down, there there is the other inputs **Sku**, **Name**, **Type**, **Description**, **Price**, **Image Url** and **Image**.
-- Then below the form on the right is a yellow **Cancel** button that when clicked will bring the admin back tot the products page, beside it is a green **Add Product** button that will add the product to the porducts page once clicked and as logn as the form is filled out.
+- Then below the form on the right is a yellow **Cancel** button that when clicked will bring the admin back to the products page, beside it is a green **Add Product** button that will add the product to the porducts page once clicked and as logn as the form is filled out.

 ![Add Product Page](readme-docs/images/add-product.png)
 - - -